-The results of a systematic review of the evidence on the prevalence of abnormal test results for RM among women with two versus three or more pregnancy losses, were supportive of investigations after two pregnancy losses in couples who had experienced RM; the authors stressed the need for additional studies on the prognostic value of test results.
-31 Following their systematic review of the literature, co-authors of the recent Lancet series on miscarriage proposed a graded approach whereby women/couples are offered appropriate investigations after a second miscarriage, and a full panel of investigations following a third or subsequent miscarriage.
-32 This evidence supports the guidelines, from ESHRE, American College of Obstetrics and Gynaecology (ACOG), and ASRM, respectively, which recommend clinical investigation after two miscarriages. ^{10,11,13}.
+The results of a systematic review of the evidence on the prevalence of abnormal test results for RM among patients with two versus three or more pregnancy losses, were supportive of investigations after two pregnancy losses in couples who had experienced RM .
+However, the authors stressed the need for additional studies on the prognostic value of test results .
+Following their systematic review of the literature, co-authors of the recent Lancet series on miscarriage proposed a graded approach whereby women/couples are offered appropriate investigations after a second miscarriage, and a full panel of investigations following a third or subsequent miscarriage .
+This evidence supports the guidelines, from ESHRE, American College of Obstetrics and Gynaecology (ACOG), and ASRM, respectively, which recommend clinical investigation after two miscarriages .

-There is some debate as to whether losses/miscarriages should be consecutive or not; however, the evidence is limited to make a firm conclusion 10, with some studies noting no reason to restrict to consecutive miscarriages ^{33,34}.
-The ACOG, ASRM and RCOG continue to recommend investigation after a defined number of consecutive miscarriages ^{11,13,35}.
+There is some debate as to whether losses/miscarriages should be consecutive or not; however, the evidence is limited to make a firm conclusion , with some studies noting no reason to restrict to consecutive miscarriages .
+The ACOG, ASRM and RCOG continue to recommend investigation after a defined number of consecutive miscarriages .

 Our recommendation is to commence investigations after two consecutive miscarriages.
-Ultimately, the decision on when to start investigations should be decided by the Doctor and the woman/couple, taking into account their individual history and risk factors, as the result of shared decision-making, and cognisant of available resources.10
+Ultimately, the decision on when to start investigations should be decided by the doctor and the woman/couple, taking into account their individual history and risk factors, as the result of shared decision-making, and cognisant of available resources in individual clinical services .

-In keeping with the Lancet series recommendations, women/couples with any number of nonconsecutive miscarriages should not be denied access to supportive care in the form of early scans, psychological supports or counselling.32
+In keeping with the Lancet series recommendations, women/couples with any number of non-consecutive miscarriages should not be denied access to supportive care in the form of early scans, psychological supports or counselling .

-1. Investigation/evaluation of women/couples with RM can proceed after two consecutive pregnancy losses.
+Investigation/evaluation of women/couples with RM can proceed after two consecutive pregnancy losses